openhwgroup/programs/Project-Descriptions-and-Plans/MCU-Verilator-Model/verilator-modeling-pl.md

 - Verilator (GPL or Perl Artistic License), which license does not impinge on generated models.
 - Embdebug (GPL license with exception)
-- Open Hardware Group CORE-V MCU
+- Open Hardware Group cores (Eclipse Public License)
+- X-Heep (Solderpad Hardware License)

+These projects in turn will build on other open source tools.

 ## List of project outputs

+1. Guidance on producing a Verilator model library for the core using X-Heep.
-1. Debug server (program) suitable for connection to GDB or LLDB
+2. Debug server (program) suitable for connection to GDB or LLDB
-2. Standalone simulator, capable of taking an executable and simulating it to completion.
+3. Standalone simulator, capable of taking an executable and simulating it to completion.

-3. Set of scripts to produce Verilator model library for the CORE-V MCU
-4. A process flow for "smoke test" verification.
+All components include software, test framework, system documentation and user documentation.

 ## Task Groups impacted/resource requirements

-This project is under the auspices of the Hardware Task Group, with dotted line visibility to the Software Task Group.
+This project is under the auspices of the Software Task Group.

 ## OpenHW engineering staff resource plan: requirement and availability

 - Duncan Bees for general program support
-- Florian Zaruba to complete Verilator modeling
+- Davide Schiavione for X-Heep and SystemVerilog advice

 ## Engineering resource supplied by members - requirement and availability

-- Embecosm staff to create components 1/2
+- Embecosm staff to create components
-- QuickLogic staff to create component 3
+- Dolphin design staff to evaluate components
-- TBD UART, GPIO & LED models

 ## OpenHW marketing resource - requirement and availability